Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Example: Electromagnetism in the Quantum --Torus

 Recall that case $m=0$ has already been treated in Proposition \ref{grassmann}, for an arbitrary qpb with an arbitrary differential calculus.
-We have that the map with $T^\triv(1)=\mathbbm{1}$ is the corresponding map for $\Mor(\delta^0,\Delta_P)$ given in Remark \ref{rema}.
+In fact, we have that the map with $T^\triv(1)=\mathbbm{1}$ is the corresponding map for $\Mor(\delta^0,\Delta_P)$ given in Remark \ref{rema}.